ozeetee/jqtimeline/readme.md

 *default: 6*

 - **events**
 Arrar[] : Array of events to be shown on the timeline.
 Dont confuse this with javascript/jquery event object.
-The format of event object is given in the next section.
+The format of event object is given in next section.
 *default: null*

 - **click**
-The function to be called when a user clicked on a specific event.
+function : The function to be called when a user clicked on a specific event.
 This function is passed with jQuery Event object and the Timeline event object.
 *default: null*

 Example :